 Cusco, Peru: Not everyone who lives in the Andes Mountains crashed their airplane.

-Cusco, Peru is a city of almost 400,000 extremely light-headed people living at 11,200 feet in a valley plateau.
-It was the original capital of the Incan Empire for hundreds of years, and it’s easy to see why.
+Cusco, Peru is a city of almost 400,000 light-headed people living at 11,200 feet in a valley plateau.
+It was the original capital of the Inca Empire for hundreds of years, and it’s easy to see why.
 It’s hard for enemies to attack a city they can’t find.
 Plus, enemies would

-Everything was so exhausting that it made us seriously weigh just how badly we needed to something before exerting the required effort.
-Breathing, we decided, was worth it.
-But not much else.
-Ordinary activities became optional, such as eating sitting up.
-Or doing anything sitting up.
+Everything was so exhausting that it made us seriously weigh just how badly we needed to something before exerting the required effort—breathing we decided, was worth it, but not much else.
+Ordinary activities became optional, such as eating while sitting up, or doing anything while sitting up.
 Had it been an option, we would

 Following the meal, we shopped for something made from the llama-like Alpaca we’d just eaten.
 While Amy shopped for a woolen sweater, I hung out in the sunny, cool mountain air getting propositioned by young Peruvian girls offering me massages for $10 an hour.
 Unfortunately, they seemed like legitimate businesses, so I said “No” (but in Spanish).
 Back at our hotel, we literally passed out from the exertion of being upright.

-The next day, we took a tour of Cusco and saw Iglesia de la Compañía de Jesus.
+The next day, we took a tour of Cusco and saw Iglesia de la Compania de Jesus.
 Built on the indestructible foundations of an Inca palace and packed with beautiful Renaissance-style art that local artists of the day